Academany/FabAcademy-Assessment/project_requirements.md

 ### My final projects electronics is a tangle of wires but it works.
 So I guess this is it.
 > Answer:
 1. No. Your final project must show integration of the skills beyond early stage prototyping.
 That includes arranging the wiring, use of connectors, etc.

+### How do we present a Group Project?
+> Answer:
+1. Each student will make a specific slide that shows it's a group project (names the project and the other collaborator/s) and details the parts developed by the individual
+2. Each student will make a specific video that will have some shared content, but mainly shows the parts developed by the individual